forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 For version 2.0.0 and later, we will provide upgrade instructions from one minor version to the next minor version.
-This means, if you want to upgrade from version 2.2.0 to 2.4.0, you should follow the upgrade instruction from version 2.2.0 to 2.3.0 first, and then follow the upgrade instruction from version 2.3.0 to 2.4.0.
+This means, if you want to upgrade from version 2.2.0 to 2.4.0, you should follow the upgrade instruction for version 2.2.0 to 2.3.0 first, and then follow the upgrade instruction for version 2.3.0 to 2.4.0.
 This ensures the upgrade process is easier to manage and to test.

 ---